top of page

 A curated international photography exhibition

-PH21 Gallery invites photographers to submit their work for a group exhibition with the theme Upside down.
-We welcome submissions from all photographers interested in this subject, eager to share their work with a broader international audience through the exposure of PH21 Gallery.
-The theme is broadly interpreted, as it is independent of generic or stylistic constraints.
-We are interested in all creative photographic interpretations of this theme.
+PH21 Gallery invites photographers to submit their work for a group exhibition themed The natural and the artificial.
+We are looking for submissions from all photographers who are interested in this subject and would like to share their work with a wider international audience through the exposure of PH21 Gallery.
+The theme is broadly construed, without generic or stylistic constraints.
+Indeed, we are interested in all possible creative photographic interpretations of the theme.

 Read more and submit your work here.